Manojlovic1998/manojlovic1998/README.md

 - Docker:
   - Docker Fib.
 Calculator.
 Showcases the use of Docker for developing applications within containerized environments.
 GitHub: https://github.com/Manojlovic1998/docker-fib-calculator

+- Kubernetes
+  - Running Multi Container App on Kubernetes.
+Showcases the implementation of Kubernetes objects to orchestrate intercommunication of applications within the cluster.
+GitHub: https://github.com/Manojlovic1998/running-multi-container-app-on-k8s

 - ThreeJS:
   - 3D Cube.
 Showcases the use of ThreeJS module classes for setting up a basic scene.
 GitHub: https://github.com/Manojlovic1998/threejs-cube